-Running throughout the DART timeframe, participants will define, run and evaluate a digital media experiment that supports the goals of their organizations.
-The steps for each experiment will follow this programme:
+Running throughout the DART timeframe, participants defined, ran and evaluated a digital media experiment that supported the goals of their organizations.
+The steps for each experiment followed this programme:

 1. Define the action research question

-Participants set out a question that encapsulates an organisational goal, or something they would like to learn / gain experience with
+Participants set out a question that encapsulated an organisational goal, or something they wanted to learn / gain experience with.

 2. Generate ideas

 Using grids, sticky notes and other workshop techniques.
-For example an “audience-led” approach can use ABC – Attention, Behaviour & Circulation.
+For example an “audience-led” approach could use ABC – Attention, Behaviour & Circulation.

 3. Control scope

-Working with mentors, participants will shape their ideas so that they are achievable, measurable and can be undertaken and evaluated within the timespan of the initiative.
-This will involve reducing an approach to specific parts of the original idea – with the aim to be finding the “minimal viable experiment” that can answer the action research question
+Working with mentors, participants shaped their ideas so that they were achievable, measurable and could be undertaken and evaluated within the timespan of the initiative.
+This involved reducing an approach to specific parts of the original idea – with the aim to be finding the “minimal viable experiment” that could answer the action research question.

 4. Prototype and iterate experiments

-Supported by mentors / industry experts, the participants will put together prototypes for their digital media experiments.
-Participants will be encouraged to make prototypes as simple and quick as possible – for example using prototyping software (eg Adobe XD) to explore and test user experience, rather than building a functioning interactive application.
-These will be iterated rapidly throughout the project.
+Supported by mentors / industry experts, the participants put together prototypes for their digital media experiments.
+Participants were encouraged to make prototypes as simple and quick as possible – for example using prototyping software (eg Adobe XD) to explore and test user experience, rather than building a functioning interactive application.
+These were iterated rapidly throughout the project.

 6. Reflect and share

-The focused nature of their experiments will help participants to better understand a medium, an audience, a communication technique or other identified factors.
-As well as generating experience and results to help answer their research questions, the initiative will help inform the macrocosm of the organization’s wider goals and development.
-Participants will reflect upon how the learning from the experiment can be scaled to an organizational level, and what changes in policy, infrastructure, skills or strategies would be required to support further digital development.
+The focused nature of their experiments helped participants to better understand a medium, an audience, a communication technique or other identified factors.
+As well as generating experience and results to help answer their research questions, the initiative helped inform the macrocosm of the organization’s wider goals and development.
+Participants reflected upon how the learning from the experiment could be scaled to an organizational level, and what changes in policy, infrastructure, skills or strategies would be required to support further digital development.